bevyengine/rfcs/rfcs/45-stageless.md

 While dependencies determine *when* systems runs, **conditions** determine *if* they run at all.
 Functions with compatible signatures (immutable `World` data access and `bool` output) can be attached to systems and system sets as conditions.
-A system or system set may have any number of conditions attached, but will only run if all of them return `true`.
+A system or system set will only run if all of its conditions return `true`.
-If a condition returns `false`, the system (or members of the system set) it guards will be skipped.
+If one of its conditions returns `false`, the system (or members of the system set) being guarded will be skipped.

-To be clear, conditions are not shared between systems.
+To be clear, systems can have multiple conditions, and those conditions are not shared with others.
-Each instance is unique and will be evaluated *at most once* during a single pass of a schedule.
+Each condition instance is unique and will be evaluated *at most once* per run of a schedule.
-Evaluation will happen right before the guarded system (or the first system in the guarded system set that's able to run) would be run, so results are guaranteed to be up-to-date.
+Conditions are evaluated right before their guarded system (or the first system in their guarded system set that's able to run) would be run, so their results are guaranteed to be up-to-date.
-The data read by conditions will not change before the system it guards starts.
+The data read by conditions will not change before the guarded system starts.

 ```rust
 // This is just an ordinary system: timers need to be ticked!